knative/docs/docs/versioned/admin/admin-overview.md

 As a cluster administrator, your responsibilities include managing the Kubernetes environment, installing cluster-wide components, and enabling developers to deploy applications on the cluster.
 Knative aims to simplify developer tasks, while aligning with existing management tools and processes.

-Knative includes a plugin system to interoperate with existing cluster infrastructure, enabling Knative resources such as Routes and Brokers to be implemented using multiple underlying suppliers.
-For example, Knative Eventing applications can deliver events to a broker and then trigger a function based on the received event.
-A testing cluster could use an in-memory option while a staging or production environment might use a cloud-provided Kafka service.
+Knative includes a plugin system within the existing cluster infrastructure, enabling Knative resources such as routes and brokers to be implemented using multiple underlying suppliers.
+For example, a Knative Eventing app can deliver events to a broker that triggers a function based on the received event.
+That function could then have  a testing cluster respond using an in-memory option, or a staging or production environment might use a cloud-provided Kafka service.

 Of particular interest to cluster administrators is that Knative supports customizable _default values_ on the parameters defined in resource YAML files.
 These configurations reduce the amount of environment configuration tasks developers needs to consider.

 ## Knative installations

 See the [Installation roadmap](../install/README.md#installation-roadmap) for prerequisites and installation steps.
 Your first installation decision is whether to use a YAML-based installation or use the Knative Operator.
+The Knative Operator is a custom controller that extends the Kubernetes API to install Knative components.
 If you just need to get acquainted with Knative at this time, you can install the quickstart.

 ## Configuring Knative